 Dr Dedeu is working as Senior Expert at WHO European Office for Primary Health Care.
-He is the former Interim CEO of the International Foundation for Integrated Care (IFIC) based in Oxford, UK and he is the former Director the Agency for Health Quality and Assessment of Catalonia (AQuAS), Ministry of Health of the government of Catalonia.
+He is the former Interim CEO of the International Foundation for Integrated Care (IFIC)and former Director the Agency for Health Quality and Assessment of Catalonia (AQuAS), Ministry of Health of the government of Catalonia.
 Dr Dedeu is a MD (University of Barcelona), specialised in Urology and Family Medicine and he has postgraduate studies in Health Economics, Primary Care and Healthcare Management at the universities Autònoma of Barcelona (UAB), Pompeu Fabra (UPF) in Spain and U Manchester in the UK.
 He has a professional experience of more than 20 years at the international level in the field of quality assurance and health systems development.
 He has participated in projects in the Russian Federation, Ukraine, and South East Asia in health care reforms and in the establishment of the Health Technology Agency in Ukraine.
 He has collaborated over a period of 15 years to several international organizations, from WHO and the European Commission.
 Currently, he is Chair of EUREGHA (European Association of Regional and Local Authorities) based in Brussels.

 Christiane Roick is assistant head of the medical department at the Federal Association of the AOK, the political umbrella organisation of the AOK system.
 The AOK system is a statutory health insurance fund, covering the health insurance of 25 million people, close to a third of the German population.
 She is also visiting scientist and lecturer for health care and health economics at the Institute of Social Medicine, Occupational Health and Public Health at the Medical Faculty, University of Leipzig.
 With her expertise in the German health care system, in mental health care, health economic research and the analysis of secondary data Christiane supports the PECUNIA project as scientific advisor.